TosinISOGUN/alx-low_level_programming/0x0C-more_malloc_free/README.md

 * File 101-mul.c is a program that multiplies two positive numbers.

 * File main.h is the header file for all the function prototypes.

+* File *_putchar.c* contains the putchar function used for this project.